Topological T-duality for Stacks using a Gysin Sequence: Introduction

+Classifying spaces for stacks were introduced in Ref.\ \cite{Noohi1}.
+In Sec.\ (\ref{secClass}) we introduce a formalism based on classifying spaces for stacks which simultaneously generalizes the methods of Bunke et al \cite{Bunke} and Mathai and Wu \cite{MaWu} to determine the T-dual of a given principal bundle of stacks.
+Using this we prove an interesting property of Topological T-duals calculated using any of the above methods.

 In Ref.\ \cite{Ginot}, the authors give a Gysin sequence for a $S^1$-stack.
 Very roughly, this is an exact sequence of stack cohomology groups which is derived by taking classifying spaces for $\E$ and $\Y,$ obtaining an ordinary principal bundle, and then using the ordinary (homology) Gysin sequence.
-It is clear that a cohomology Gysin sequence can also be obtained from this argument.
-Can this be used to obtain the Topological T-dual of a semi-free space in analogy to the argument in ordinary Topological T-duality?
-In Sec.\ (\ref{secGysin}) we develop this theory and calculate a few T-duals.
+In Sec.\ (\ref{secGysin}) we derive a cohomology Gysin sequence based on this argument.
+We argue that this may be used to determine the T-dual principal bundle of stacks just as the ordinary Gysin sequence may be used to determine the T-dual of a principal bundle of spaces.
+In Sec.\ (\ref{secGysin}) we develop this argument in more detail and calculate a few T-duals.
 We prove that the T-dual of a semi-free space obtained using this method is the one obtained by Mathai and Wu in Ref. \cite{MaWu}.

-In this paper we restrict ourselves to $S^1$-actions on stacks and stacks which are principal $S^1$-bundles over a stack.